Suri312006/Hermes/documents/report/main.typ

   The authentication layer can be changed out for any other scheme as well.

-  Sends can be sent from a device or through a proxy, but its currently implemented such that any sends are implemented by the
+  Sends can be sent from a device or through a proxy, but its currently implemented such that any sends from a client device are routed through the proxy, mostly for simplicity.

-  #figure(image("arch.jpg", height: 50%), caption: [Architecture diagram of Multi-Device SPARTA])
+  #figure(image("arch.jpg", height: 45%), caption: [Architecture diagram of Multi-Device SPARTA])

 // Experiments.
 Include setup details (e.g., what machine you used), results presented in tables or
 // figures, and observations.
 Always comment on your results.
 What should we take away from them?